AustinCodingAcademy/aca-store-react/README.md

 ### Server
 * Create a database for this project
-* Create a web server for ths project
+* Create a web server for this project
 * Create routes for products and orders

 ### Fetch